inferno986return/python-pcep/Module2.md

 # Python Essentials 1 - Module 2: Python Data Types, Variables, Operators and Basic I/O Operations

 ## Binary, Octal and Hexadecimal
 Binary, octal and hexadecimal numbers can be represented as **literals** using this notation.
-An easy way to remember hexadecimal is that many memory addresses start with `0x`:
+An easy way to remember hexadecimal is that many memory addresses start with `0x` or the simple mnemonic of *box*:

 | Syntax: | Numeric base:         | Example: |
 | ------- | --------------------- | -------- |